Graduate and Postbaccalaureate Admission Requirements

 Completed files for master's program applicants are forwarded to the department for review.
 The department may recommend that you be admitted to one of the following categories:

 Graduate Conditionally Classified

 You may be admitted to a graduate degree program in conditionally classified status if your graduate department determines that you can remedy deficiencies by additional preparation.

 To be admitted as a conditionally classified master's degree student, you must meet the general requirements for admission to graduate and postbaccalaureate studies as specified in Admission Requirements above, as well as any specific requirements outlined by your major department for this category.

 While enrolled as a conditionally classified student, you will be required to complete 12 qualifying, letter-graded units of 400/500/600-level work with at least a 3.0 GPA and satisfy any departmentally specified criteria for admission to classified standing.
-You must also maintain at least a 3.0 GPA in each of the following three categories: all coursework taken at any accredited institution subsequent to admission to conditionally classified status; all coursework taken at CSU, Chico subsequent to admission to conditionally classified status; and all courses applied towards the degree requirements.
+You must also maintain at least a 3.0 GPA in each of the following three categories: all coursework taken at any accredited institution subsequent to admission to conditionally classified status, all coursework taken at Chico State subsequent to admission to conditionally classified status, and all courses applied toward the degree requirements.
 Failure to meet these requirements may result in the termination of your enrollment in the master's degree program.

-You are a classified master's degree student if you have been formally accepted by the department and the Office of Graduate Studies to pursue master's degree study.
+You are a classified master's degree student if you have been formally accepted by the department and Graduate Studies to pursue master's degree study.

 - Satisfactory grade point average as follows: